Zurück zum Blog

 The five basic concepts of C++ are as follows:

-Variables: a way of storing, keeping and retrieving value or data for continuous use.
+Variables: a way of storing, keeping, and retrieving values or data for continuous use.
 Once declared, variables can be used multiple times within the scope of their initial declaration.
 They are considered the foundation of any computer programming language.

 Syntax: a set of words, symbols, rules, and expressions that define the correct execution of a statement in any given programming language.
-You must follow these predefined rules in your code, otherwise you’ll get errors in your output.
+You must follow these predefined rules in your code; you’ll get errors in your output.

-Data structures: a system of declaring and retrieving variables that optimize the coding process.
-For example, you can store multiple variables in one or more data structures to make the code shorter and easier to read—therefore improving and optimizing code execution and designing a better overall experience for the end user.
+Data structures: a system of declaring and retrieving variables that optimizes the coding process.
+For example, you can store multiple variables in one or more data structures to make the code shorter and easier to read, thereby improving code execution and delivering a better overall experience for the end user.
 Arrays are a popular way of working with data structures.

-Control structures: the way of how the code is compiled and executed.
+Control structures: the way in which the code is compiled and executed.
 In C++, the compiler reads the code from top to bottom (one line at a time), and the program can jump to any other part in that same code based on what the code itself is trying to do.
-To that end, the program can repeat the same code, jump parts of or the entire code, or if you’re unlucky — get stuck in an infinite loop.
+To that end, the program can repeat the same code, jump parts of or the entire code, or, if you’re unlucky, get stuck in an infinite loop.

-Tools: colloquially speaking, tools are software bundles used to make your life easier.
+Tools: colloquially, tools are software bundles that make your life easier.
 There are thousands of different tools across multiple programming languages in all environments.
 The most important one (by unspoken consensus) is the IDE — Integrated Development Environment.
-IDE makes sure that all your folders, files and other documentation are neatly organized and presents you with a clean way to access them.
+IDE ensures that all your folders, files, and other documentation are neatly organized and provides a clean way to access them.

-One of the most popular (and widely-known) C++ frameworks is none other than Unreal 4, explained in detail below.
+One of the most popular (and widely known) C++ frameworks is Unreal 4, which is explained in detail below.

 Unreal 4